 DSPG Application Process

-The Data Science for the Public Good program recruits undergraduate and graduate students to participate in a summer-long project that uses statistical analysis, data science, and social and behavioral sciences to work on social issues affecting local, state, and federal agencies.
+VT-DSPG recruits undergraduate and graduate students during the spring semester to participate in a summer-long project that uses statistical analysis, data science, and social and behavioral sciences to work on social issues affecting local, state, and federal agencies.

 Selected undergraduate interns and graduate student fellows work collaboratively with Virginia Tech faculty and partners to research specific projects that aim to enhance the quality of life for Virginia and United States citizens.